Edmund Szoka: Roman Curia

-Resigning as Archbishop of Detroit on April 28, 1990, Szoka had been named President of the Prefecture for the Economic Affairs of the Holy See on January 22, 1990, and served as such to October 14, 1997.
+Resigning as archbishop of Detroit on April 28, 1990, Szoka had been named president of the Prefecture for the Economic Affairs of the Holy See on January 22, 1990, and served as such to October 14, 1997.
 In this position, he helped manage the Vatican's financial affairs.

-On October 14, 1997, Cardinal Szoka was named President of the Governorate of Vatican City State, and on February 22, 2001, President of the Pontifical Commission for Vatican City State.
-Within the Roman Curia his membership included: Secretariat of State (second section), and Causes of Saints, Bishops, Evangelization of Peoples (Congregatio de Propaganda Fide), Clergy, Institutes of Consecrated Life and Societies of Apostolic Life (congregations).
+On October 14, 1997, Cardinal Szoka was named president of the Governorate of Vatican City State, and on February 22, 2001, president of the Pontifical Commission for Vatican City State.
+Within the Roman Curia, his membership included: Secretariat of State (second section) and Causes of Saints, Bishops, Evangelization of Peoples (Congregatio de Propaganda Fide), Clergy, Institutes of Consecrated Life and Societies of Apostolic Life (congregations).
 He submitted his resignation to John Paul II in 2002, at the Church's mandatory retirement age of 75, but was requested to continue working.
 During his rare spare time, Szoka enjoyed walking through the Vatican Gardens.

-Szoka was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
-As Governor of the Vatican, it fell to Szoka, along with Secretary of State Angelo Sodano and Camerlengo Eduardo Martínez Somalo, to prepare for the cardinal electors' housing at the Domus Sanctae Marthae.
+Szoka participated in the 2005 papal conclave that selected Pope Benedict XVI.
+As governor of the Vatican, it fell to Szoka, along with Secretary of State Angelo Sodano and Camerlengo Eduardo Martínez Somalo, to prepare for the cardinal electors' housing at the Domus Sanctae Marthae in Vatican City.

 Retirement

-It was announced on June 22, 2006, that his resignation had been accepted by Pope Benedict and that he would officially step down on September 15, 2006; he maintained all curial memberships until age 80.
+It was announced on June 22, 2006, that his resignation had been accepted by Benedict VI and that he would officially step down on September 15, 2006; he maintained all curial memberships until age 80.
 On what he would do after retirement, Szoka said he was interested in travel, writing, studying the Church Fathers, and continuing to provide priestly assistance to Detroit.

-Cardinal Szoka had fond memories of Pope John Paul II, especially in regard to his travels to Poland and to the United States: Cardinal Szoka lived in Northville, Michigan.

-Szoka died on August 20, 2014, of natural causes, at Providence Park Hospital in Novi, Michigan.
+Szoka died on August 20, 2014, at Providence Park Hospital in Novi, Michigan.